 The newborn kitten weighs just ounces and easily fits into the palm of your hand.
-Her umbilical cord will fall off within two or three days, but her eyes and ear canals will not be open yet.
+Its umbilical cord will fall off within two or three days, but its eyes and ear canals will not be open yet.

 Week 2: Growing and Developing

-Your kitten is continuing his growth at an astonishing rate, by at least 10 grams per day.
-The mother cat should be fed a quality canned kitten food to help replenish the nutrients she will lose through nursing.
+Your kitten is continuing its growth at an astonishing rate, by at least 10 grams per day.
+The mother cat should be fed a quality canned kitten food to help replenish the nutrients she loses through nursing.
 Later on, the kittens will be introduced to the same food.

-His eyes will start to open and will be completely open at 9 to 14 days old.
+Its eyes will start to open and will be completely open at nine to 14 days old.
 All kittens' eyes are blue and will remain so for several weeks.
-Their vision will be blurred at first, and their pupils don't dilate and... contract readily, so they should be kept from bright lights.
+Their vision will be blurred at first, and their pupils don't dilate and contract readily, so they should be kept from bright lights.

 Week 3: Awareness is Developing

-Ear canals will be completely open, and his sense of hearing is still developing.
-However, the kitten may startle at loud sounds.
-The ears may be fully erect by this age.
+Ear canals will be completely open, and their sense of hearing is still developing.
+However, the kittens may startle at loud sounds.
+Their ears may be fully erect by this age.